 - These challenges have led to a critical education gap - a gap not met by current levels of humanitarian funding.

 Designed for scale up

 Can’t Wait to Learn has been informed by research and evidence since its inception.
 Studies have been undertaken to prove that the concept works in different settings.
 Learning progress has been monitored and feedback from users serves to inform and improve all game content.
-Research has also indicated that the possibilities for programme expansion are significant - the model promises to be empowering, flexible and cost-effective at wide scale.
-Learn more about how research informs the programme every step of the way.
+Research has also indicated that the possibilities for programme expansion are significant - the model promises to be empowering, flexible and cost-effective at scale.

 Learning through play